ForgeGit/class_cope/README.md

 Not all top rankings are solely attributed to "exceptional class-specific gameplay" or intense min-maxing.<br /> Frequently, other raid-wide factors impact your ranking much more than individual decisions or buff assignments.<br />
-Or, maybe they simply are better (git gud).
+Or, maybe, just maybe, they simply are better than you(git gud).
+<sub>~~you could also conspire about a lot of logs possibly being massively AI generated but we will never know~~</sub>

 The following data collection is called the **__cope collection__**.